jamiecoleman92/katacoda-scenarios/test/step1.md

 ## Start up minikube

-Firstly lets create our Kubernetes cluster using minikube.
-Execute the following command to get one set up:
+Firstly create your Kubernetes cluster using minikube.
+Execute the following command to get a cluster set up:

 `minikube start`{{execute}}

-This will take around 30 seconds to complete.
+This will take around 30 seconds to complete denoted by the $ sign’s reappearance.

 Now lets just do a quick check to make sure our Kubernetes environment is up and running by executing the following command: